cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

         return "Hello  " + who

-Open Excel and use the *xlOil* ribbon toolbar to ensure the search paths include the directory containing `MyTest.py`.  *Then* add 'MyTest' to the loaded modules.
-(the order matters because editing the *Load Modules* triggers a load of all newly added modules)
+Open Excel and use the *xlOil* ribbon toolbar to ensure the search paths include the directory containing `MyTest.py`.
+Then add 'MyTest' to the *Load Modules* field, separating entries with a comma.
+The order of these steps matters because editing the *Load Modules* field triggers a load of all newly added modules.

 Call the `=Greeting("world")` function in a cell.